 Experts say that for a physically inactive person to become active and remain active for the long-term, the activity needs to be convenient and enjoyable.

 The activity needs to be something you can easily fit into your routine for several days each week.
-Even adding just 30 minutes of physical activity to your day, will be beneficial.

 Some of the examples below are the easiest to fit into a daily routine:

 - Go for a brisk 30-minute walk five times each week.
 Ideally, it should be done in one session.
 If you can't, two 15-minute sessions would also be good.

 - Walk your dog more often.
 If you do not have a dog but know a nearby friend who has one, offer to walk it for them.